lynnfaraday/aresmush.com/_root/fs3/fs3.3/tweaking-fs3.md

 Don't be afraid to allow different levels of Ability Points based on faction, position, or some other criteria that makes sense in your game.
 In 3rd Edition, Action Skills account for **way** more of the Ability Point total.
 So action-oriented characters need more points than supporting characters.

+See [Managing Min-Maxing](/fs3/fs3-3/min-maxing) for more information.

-## Points and Age
+### Points and Age

 Side note about age:  I'm not a fan of flat age brackets.
 You end up with a lot of people who min/max their age to get points instead of picking the age that's appropriate to their concept.
-And age doesn't always equal experience.
+More importantly, age doesn't always equal experience.
 Should a 50-year-old cook really have as many Action Skills as a 22-year-old marine combat veteran?
-No.
+No.  Youth and talent often equals age and wisdom.

 Personally, I use age to guide what levels are appropriate rather than giving more or fewer points.
 A kid fresh out of boot camp probably shouldn't be an expert in anything, unless they've got a really unusual background.